Portraits of Alternative Thinking + Lighting (OREGON!)

-Most of this day, you will be digging deep in your soul with Elizabeth and me to uncover your dreams, creative process, and the path to your own why.
+Most of this day, you will be digging deep in your soul with me to uncover your dreams, creative process, and the path to your own why.

-Continuing throughout the week, we will be helping you create an image of story.
+Continuing throughout the week, I will be helping you create an image of story.
 A story you will create through our process of deep self discovery.

 Wednesday is head heart and gut day!
 Up early clickin’ to get the good light.
 Afternoon reset/ breakout sessions, followed by evening light goodness.
 These days will be filled with the goodness of Tuesday’s heart explorations and you WILL see a difference in the work you create.